cityssm/lottery-licence-manager/.github/ISSUE_TEMPLATE/request-a-feature.md

 *All fields are optional, but the more you can provide, and sooner we can help.*

 **Is your feature request related to a problem?**
-If so, describe the problem as best as you can.
+If so, describe the problem as best as you can, keeping in mind that this is a public forum.
+Keep confidential details confidential!
 For example, I'm always frustrated when [...]

 **What feature are you suggesting?**
 Describe the ideal change or update that would make your life better.

 **Are there any workarounds?
 Are there any alternative solutions that would work?**
 Having a workaround doesn't mean the feature request will be discarded.
 It does help prioritize, and it also helps with crafting the solution.

 **Are there any other helpful details?**
 The more information you can provide, the better chance the solution will be right the first time!

+**Thanks for helping to make the Lottery Licence Manager application better!**